decretist/ICMCL17/paper/ICMCL17.md

 Digital Humanities world uses the term "distant reading" to describe this kind of computational assistance, emphasizing both its connection to and its contrast with traditional close reading.
-However each project is different in the questions it seeks to answer, and therefore in the tools and techniques it uses to explore them.
+However each project that uses a distant or machine reading approach is different in the questions it seeks to answer, and therefore in the tools and techniques it uses to explore them.
 The dissertation project was concerned with the question of the authorship of the case statements and the first- and second recension *dicta*,